Crime scene incestigation tape plus a separate image of a Criminal Justice student studying.

 Learn more about completing internships

-There are many volunteering opportunities across the criminal justice sector and when deciding on a role it is important to ensure that the organisation you volunteer through has a robust safeguarding structure in place.
+There are lots of volunteering opportunities in criminal justice, including many in the charity or non-profit sector.
+Due to the nature of the work involved within certain areas, when choosing a role it is important to ensure that the organisation you volunteer through has a robust safeguarding structure in place.

 Learn more about volunteering